jmfrank63/frontend-nanodegree-hello-world/README.md

 I am sorry I oversaw this project in the beginning.
 Just for nitpicking I want the green checkmark.

-Turning this in after project 5 has been aproved is a little kind of funny.
+Turning this in after project 5 has been aproved is kind of funny.